 EMV migration marches on steadily

-Business Insider reported that only 2% of U.S. card-present transactions were EMV compliant in 2015.
+Business Insider reported that only 2 percent of U.S. card-present transactions were EMV compliant in 2015.
 This lag in adoption was attributed to card issuers (banks) reissuing volumes and trends and timing of merchant payment terminal upgrades to EMV technology.
-However, by summer 2016, MasterCard reported that 80% of their roughly 195 million U.S. credit cards now have EMV chips.
+However, by summer 2016, MasterCard reported that 80 percent of their roughly 195 million U.S. credit cards now have EMV chips.
 Visa, the largest credit card company in the U.S., estimates that 75% of their U.S.-issued credit cards will contain EMV chips by the end of 2016.

 Whether EMV transactions are of the chip-and-PIN or chip-and-signature variety, the added security of this technology is making the world a safer place for using and accepting card payments.
 If you haven’t already, work with your card processor to make sure your business is fully EEMV compliant so you can start accepting EMV transactions today!